-In version 4.0 as a whole, 3,731 glaciers (1.9%) have empty (zero-filled) hypsometric lists.
-Of these glaciers, 3,345 are nominal glaciers (1.7%).
-The remaining omissions are attributable to technical shortcomings in the source DEMs.
+In version 5.0 as a whole, 980 glaciers (0.
+46%) have empty hypsometric lists (filled with the value -9; this value was 0 in version 4.0).
+Of these glaciers, 615 are nominal glaciers.
+The remaining omissions are attributable in some cases to technical shortcomings in the source DEMs, but more often to absence of any well-resolved DEM at all.